pranavkonde/curio-docs/installation.md

 ### **Rust**&#x20;

 Rustup is an installer for the systems programming language Rust.
 Run the installer and follow the onscreen prompts.
-The default installation option should be chosen unless you are familiar with customisation:
+The default installation option should be chosen unless you are familiar with customization:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh